appsemble/appsemble/packages/studio/pages/docs/02-guides/notifications.md

 ```

 In the example above we define a notification hook that is triggered when a `person` resource is
 created.
-When this happens, it sends a notification to all users with the `Admin` role, as well as
+When this happens, it sends a notification to all app members with the `Admin` role, as
-anyone who is subscribed to receive notifications for this event.
-Users can enable this from the
+well as anyone who is subscribed to receive notifications for this event.
+App members can enable
-app’s settings page.
+this from the app’s settings page.

-The `both` value in the property `subscribe` means that users are able to subscribe to individual
+The `both` value in the property `subscribe` means that app members are able to subscribe to
-resources, as well as resources of the same type.
-It is possible to restrict this by setting this
+individual resources, as well as resources of the same type.
+It is possible to restrict this by
-property to `single` to only allow users to subscribe to individual resources, and `all` to only
+setting this property to `single` to only allow app members to subscribe to individual resources,
-allow users to subscribe to the resource type.
+and `all` to only allow app members to subscribe to the resource type.

 This same principle can be applied to `update` and `delete` resource actions.
 In these actions it is
 also possible to make use of the special value `$author` within the `to` property to send
-notifications to the user who initially created the resource.
+notifications to the app member who initially created the resource.

 ## Subscribing to individual resources

-In order to allow users to subscribe to individual resources, assuming the `subscribers` property in
+In order to allow app members to subscribe to individual resources, assuming the `subscribers`
-the corresponding hook is set to `single` or `both`, it is possible to allow users to subscribe to
+property in the corresponding hook is set to `single` or `both`, it is possible to allow app members
-an individual resource by making use of the action `resource.subscription.subscribe`.
+to subscribe to an individual resource by making use of the action
+`resource.subscription.subscribe`.

 The `resource.subscription.subscribe` action takes the values `resource` and optionally `action`.
-`resource` refers to which resource the user should subscribe to, whereas `action` refers to which
+`resource` refers to which resource the app member should subscribe to, whereas `action` refers to
-event should trigger it.
-This can be either `update` or `delete`, defaulting to `update` if not
+which event should trigger it.
+This can be either `update` or `delete`, defaulting to `update` if
-specified.
+not specified.

 The same principles are applied to `resource.subscription.unsubscribe`, which unsubscribes from an
 individual resource, and `resource.subscription.toggle`, which subscribes to an individual resource
-if the user wasn’t subscribed before and vice versa.
+if the app member wasn’t subscribed before and vice versa.

 An example of what this could look like can be found in the code snippet below.